GoogleCloudPlatform/ops-agent/integration_test/README.md

 transfer files onto the testing VMs.
 These are referred to as `${PROJECT}` and `${TRANSFERS_BUCKET}` in the following instructions.

+You will need gcloud installed.
+Run `gcloud auth login` if you haven't done so already.

 Follow the setup instructions for either User Credentials or Service Account Credentials next.